Accelerating the hardening of concrete using the controllable thermos technology - QuickField simulation example

 Problem Type

-Plane problem of transient heat transfer.
+Plane-parallel problem of Transient heat transfer.

 Slab initial temperature Tslab = +10 °C